 This Walnut Chocolate Pie is basically caramel-coated nuts in a chocolate-lined crust.
-It's good on its own and sheer perfection with whipped or ice cream.
+It's good on its own and sheer perfection with whipped cream

 Yield: 1 9-inch pie; about 8 servings